constiny/LTV/README.md

 > <img src="img/churn_warning.png" />

 In this situation, we need to be aware that Jessie is likely to leave our business.
-We might need extra communication or an retention offer to trigger he came back.
+We might need extra communication or a retention offer to trigger he came back.

 # Summary
 <a id="sm"> </a>
 ## Takeaways

 * CLTV model reduces bias in customer spending prediction than using the mean.
-* CLTV helps identify the most value customer
+* CLTV helps identify the most valuable customer
 * Alternative way to predict churn

 ## What’s next
 * Integrate with Churn Prediction.
 Would it be a good way to fill in the cost-benefit matrix?
-* Expend the model to include more transactional information, i.e. what they buy.
+* Expand the model to include more transactional information, i.e. what they buy.

 # Appendix